Moyal deformations, $W_{1+\infty}$ and celestial holography: Discussion

 where $\bar{\p}_{\dal}= \hat{\alpha}^\alpha\p_{\dal\al}$.
 Unlike the Chalmers-Siegel action~\eqref{Chalmers-Siegel}, this action contains only a single, real scalar $\varphi$ of mass dimension $-2$, interpreted as a deformation of the K{\"a}hler potential $K= \tilde{z}^{\dal} z_{\dal} + \varphi$ around flat $\mathbb{R}^{2,2}$.
 The equation of motion is the first Plebanski equation, ensuring that the metric associated to the pseudo-K{\"a}hler metric is Ricci flat.
 One can again deform this theory by replacing the Poisson bracket by a Moyal bracket and it would be interesting to understand how this arises from the worldsheet perspective.
 The most obvious possibility is to turn on a background $B$-field~\cite{Lechtenfeld:2000nm}.
 However, it is curious to note that $\qq$-expansion of the resulting 3-pt tree amplitude has the same structure as corrections to the 3-pt amplitude coming from higher genus\footnote{Since~\eqref{Ooguri-Vafa_action} preserves only a U(1,1) subgroup of SO(2,2) and, unlike~\eqref{Chalmers-Siegel}, full Lorentz invariance cannot be restored by any choice of normalization for $\varphi$.
 Thus one cannot argue that the 3-pt amplitudes in this theory are completely fixed by Lorentz invariance and little group scaling.} worldsheets found by~\cite{Bonini:1990bf,Lechtenfeld:1999gd, Marcus:1992wi, Junemann:1999xj}.

-\acknowledgments We are grateful for Tim Adamo, Nathan Berkovits, Roland Bittleston, Prahar Mitra, Atul Sharma and Peter Wildemann for useful discussions.
+\acknowledgments We are grateful for Tim Adamo, Nathan Berkovits, Prahar Mitra, Atul Sharma, Peter Wildemann and especially Roland Bittleston for useful discussions.
 WB is supported by the Royal Society studentship.
 SH is partly supported by St. John's College, Cambridge.
 The work of SH \& DS has been partly funded by STFC HEP Theory Consolidated grant ST/T000694/1.